If you are a UK taxpayer and make a donation to The Royal Ballet School, it could be worth considerably more if you sign a Gift Aid Declaration.

 - Stocks and shares

 - Overseas and UK investment dividends

-- You must pay an amount of income tax and/or capital gains tax for each tax year that is at least equal to the amount of tax that all the charities or community amateur sports clubs (CASCs) that I donate to will reclaim on my gifts for that tax year.
+- You must pay an amount of income tax and/or capital gains tax for each tax year that is at least equal to the amount of tax that all the charities or community amateur sports clubs (CASCs) that you donate to will reclaim on your gifts for that tax year.
 (NB: other taxes such as VAT and council tax do not qualify)

 - Corporate donations and those made from Charitable Trusts or Foundations are not eligible for Gift Aid